“Those who bring sunshine into the lives of others cannot keep it from themselves.” James M Barrie

 In the end Ray was asked to spend most of his time away from his classroom to learn in a private room with his 1:1.
 He would spend around 80% of his time reading books and drawing pictures alone, whilst his classmates undertook timetabled activities together throughout the school day.
 To make matters worse, invitations to class birthday parties and playdates began to dry up and he became more and more isolated as the years past by.
 Ray’s parents felt he had been rejected and misunderstood by the school because he could not conform.
 He was simply being himself: a non-violent, inquisitive and self-conscious wide eyed boy, unable to completely read social situations.
 Every day presented a new challenge for Ray’s parents, who over the years constantly battled to get the school community to recognise their son’s needs.

 Fortunately, Ray’s parents refused to give up and like many parents in similar situations, entered a lengthy legal tribunal for his transfer to a school with an autistic friendly environment.
 The dark cloud hoovering over Ray’s education eventually lifted when his parents won their legal case.
-Lucky for me, Ray became our ray of sunshine when he joined school I worked in.
+Lucky for me, Ray became our ray of sunshine when I became his class teacher at the time.

 “Every time I thought I was being rejected from something good, I was actually being re-directed to something better.” ― Steve Maraboli